Performing a Sign Test In Exercises 7–22, (b) find the critical v... | Study Prep in Pearson+

 Sign Test

-The Sign Test is a non-parametric statistical method used to determine if there is a significant difference between the median of a sample and a hypothesized value.
-It is particularly useful when the sample size is small or when the data does not meet the assumptions of normality required for parametric tests.
-In this case, it helps assess whether the median age of social media users is greater than 30 years.
+The Sign Test is a non-parametric statistical method used to determine if there is a significant difference between paired observations.
+It focuses on the direction of changes (positive or negative) rather than the magnitude, making it suitable for ordinal data or when the assumptions of parametric tests are not met.
+In this context, it will help assess whether the anti-inflammatory drugs have a statistically significant effect on lower back pain intensity scores.

 Recommended video: